EffettoGFX/EffettoGFX-BOT/README.md

 ## Bot Setup

+1. **Set up environment variables**:

+   - Copy `env.example` to `.env`
+   - Fill in your bot token, client ID, and MongoDB connection string
+   - Server-specific settings (channels, roles) are configured via `/setup` command

-1. **Invite the bot** to your server with the following permissions:
+2. **Invite the bot** to your server with the following permissions:

    - Manage Channels
    - Send Messages